mauriciopaiva12/Information-Collector-v1.0/README.md

 <p>

- From now on I will start implementing a method to save the output of the data obtained.<br />
+ As the entire project plan has already been finalized, I intend only to update it, guaranteeing at least once a week a re-study of the project, to correct problems and updates.<br />
- And together I will study the directory search part more, in order to improve it in the future.
+ In addition to adding an executable script to automate the necessary installations.

 </p>